ioccc-src/winner/2020/otterness/README.md

 3. There may be some types of MIDI messages that the program is unable to correctly parse, but I have rarely seen this in practice.
 The largest cause of program failures, in my experience, has been Limitation 2.

+### NOTICE to those who wish for a greater challenge:

+**If you want a greater challenge, don't read any further**: just try to understand the program via the source.

+If you get stuck, come back and read below for additional hints and information.

 #### Obfuscation notes